Sheardo/rtrp_shop/README.md

 # Want to work on this and share it?
 Go ahead!
 Just have a link to this repo please? :)
+The RPF shop repo (which hardly relates to this now) has a GNU license so therefore, I'm legally required to have a GNU license on this as well (bs, should be open and free but oh well).
+So if you do redistribute this, ensure you mention the RPF repo as well as this one...

+GNU License